What + Why

 1. What is the goal of The People's Supper?

-Frankly, we aim to do nothing short of repair the breach in our interpersonal relationships across political, ideological, and identity differences, leading to more civil civic discourse.
+We aim to do nothing short of repair the breach in our interpersonal relationships across political, ideological, and identity differences, leading to more civil civic discourse.

 This isn’t about a political party, or what is or isn’t happening in Washington.
 It’s about us, and our relationship to one another.
 It’s about the fact that we exist in echo chambers, and, too often, see each other as monoliths: one-sided stereotypes, who can be reduced to a single word or phrase.
 It’s about the fact that beneath the headlines are real people with real struggles and real fears and real hopes and real dreams.
 Our goal is to make space for folks to hear, and to be heard.